-The Moscow Mule is a classic vodka-based cocktail for a reason.
-Speaking the name of the cocktail conjures up images of the sweating copper mug that’s the de rigeur vessel for the Moscow Mule.
+The Moscow Mule is a classic vodka-based cocktail that is popular for good reason: It’s delicious, refreshing and a snap to make.
+Just speaking the name of the drink conjures images of the ice-cold copper mug that is the de rigueur vessel for the Moscow Mule.

-- 2 ounces vodka
+2 ounces vodka

-- 3 ounces ginger beer
+3 ounces ginger beer, chilled

 Garnish: lime wheel

 Garnish with a lime wheel.